Honey in antiquity

 Sugar invented in India

 But by around 350 AD, Indian scientists figured out how to make cane sugar into lump sugar that they could trade, and sugar began to travel east and west along the Silk Road.
 In China, people were using sugar instead of honey by around 350 AD.
+The history of honey started to turn into the history of sugar.

 Sugar spreads through the Islamic world